sony/nnabla/doc/python/tutorial/multi_device_training.rst

 DataParallelCommunicator enables to train your neural network using multiple devices.
 It is normally used for gradients exchange in data parallel distributed training.
-Basically, there are two types of distributed trainings in Neural Network literature: Data Parallel and Model Parallel.
+Basically, there are two types of distributed training in Neural Network literature: Data Parallel and Model Parallel.
 Here we only focus on the former, Data Parallel Training.
 Data Parallel Distributed Training is based on the very simple equation used for the optimization of a neural network called